cocotb/cocotb-bus/docs/source/testbench_tools.rst

                 self.expected_output.append(transaction)

-Tracking testbench errors
+Tracking Testbench Errors
 =========================

 The :class:`.Scoreboard` class is used to compare the actual outputs to expected outputs.
 Monitors are added to the scoreboard for the actual outputs, and the expected outputs can be either a simple list, or a function that provides a transaction.

-Here is some code from the ``dff`` example, similar to above with the scoreboard added.
+Here is some code from the ``dff`` example, similar to the above, with the scoreboard added.

 .. code-block:: python3